sudhir-singh94/Regression_Seoul_Bike_Data/README.md

 # Seoul Bike Rental Prediction
 This project aims to predict the count of rented bikes in the Seoul Bike sharing system.
 The dataset comprises various environmental and temporal attributes collected over a year.
-The primary objective is to build a robust predictive model and to identify the key factors influencing the bike rental demand.
+The primary objective is to build a robust predictive model and identify the key factors influencing bike rental demand.

 ## Dataset
 The dataset contains 8760 records, each representing an hour of a day over a year.
 There are 14 features in the dataset: